-The barbell sumo deadlift should begin with good posture to avoid injury.
+The deadlift sumo with barbell should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the barbell sumo deadlift.
+If any pain is experienced, immediately stop deadlift sumo.

 2. To lower and grab the bar, bend at the hips.
 Choose your preferred grip for a deadlift, whether it's overhand or a mixed grip (one underhand and one overhand).

 1. Make sure your back is flat and don't round it at any point during the workout.